The signals of doomsday II: Cosmological signatures of late time $SU(3)_c$ symmetry breaking: Conclusions

 In the absence of friction, the bubble walls traveling with the speed of light would hit us at the same time as the signal coming from them.
 However, a bubble almost always travels through some medium, for example plasma if formed in the early universe or inside stars, or through the interstellar and intergalactic gas.
 Most importantly, a bubble of true vacuum is engulfed in a sea of particles that produces itself.
 Therefore, it is not unreasonable to expect that the bubble wall will reach a terminal velocity slightly below the speed of light.
 Even a very modest slowdown when extrapolated over the cosmological distances may give us days, months, or even years of warning time before the wall hits us.
 For illustration, we presented neutrino and photon spectra produced only up to the time when the terminal velocity is reached for a conservative value of the friction coefficient.
 So if we ever measure spectra like in Fig. \ref{ColorOctetFrictionPlot} and \ref{GluonFrictionPlot}, they might represent signals of the doomsday.
 In addition to the particle production from vacuum mismatch which halts upon reaching terminal velocity, thermal particle production will continue due to the substantial energy dissipated into the environment via friction.
-The calculation of this thermal radiation, which may accompany the signals presented here, represents a compelling avenue for further investigation.
+We incorporated thermal particle production sourced by frictional dissipation behind the wall and showed that, for the benchmark scenarios considered here, this channel can dominate over the direct vacuum-mismatch contribution by many orders of magnitude.

 We note that throughout the paper we used a fiducial value for the energy scale of the phase transition of $1$\,TeV.
 However, any other value can be used, as long as we are not obviously violating any observational constraints.
 While the energy scale might be high, the strength of the phase transition (i.e. the difference between the vacua) must be small so that most of the universe is still in the false vacuum today with just a few bubbles here and there.
 We thus call such phase transitions - late time phase transitions.